Lungs in Action Full Instructor Training Package

 |Assessment Requirements||2 x Online Assessments & Practical Assessments|

-Fitness Australia members will receive 10 CEC credits when completing this package.
-(10 CEC credits for the Lungs in Action Online Theory Course component only).
+Fitness Australia members will receive a combined total of 18 CEC credits when completing this package.
+(10 CEC credits for the Lungs in Action Online Theory and 8 CEC credits for the Lungs in Action Practical).

 Click on the button above to go to our Online Shop and buy this course.